elben/elben.github.io/site/blog/2010-04-16-singleton-pattern-in-python.markdown

 print type(Counter) # <type 'function'>
 ```

-If you haven't seen decorators before, you should now realize that a decorator
+If you haven’t seen decorators before, you should now realize that a decorator
 `@singleton` will simply set the class name (in our case, `Counter`) to the
 value returned by `singleton(Counter)`.

 ## Conclusion

-So yes, Python's open nature is sometimes unwanted.
+So yes, Python’s open nature is sometimes unwanted.
 But with closures (e.g.
 `getinstance()` closing over `cls` and `instances`) and first-class functions
 and classes (i.e. passing around classes and functions as ordinary objects),
 Python allows us to device beautiful, clever constructs.